wistia/wistia-open-docs/_posts/marketo.md

 **Fun fact:** All of the actions a person took on your website _before_ they entered their information into Turnstile will be associated with their lead record, so you can see exactly what the path to conversion was in [the lead's Activity Log in Marketo](https://docs.marketo.com/display/public/DOCS/Locate+the+Activity+Log+for+a+Lead).

-**Yet another fun fact:** That data will live in Wistia too!
+**Yet another fun fact:** Their historical viewing data will live in Wistia too!
 Anytime you get a new lead through Turnstile, the person's info will appear in right in your Wistia stats along all their viewing activity – even from before they used Turnstile.

 To get started with Turnstile, go to a video page in your Wistia account and open the [Timeline Actions]({{ '/customizing-your-video#timeline_actions' | post_url }})